Uros Vasic

-Uros Vasic (born 25 October 2001) is a Swiss footballer who plays as a left winger for Thun.
-He is of Serbian descent.
+Uros Vasic (born 25 October 2001) is a Swiss professional footballer who plays as a left winger for Biel-Bienne.

 Club career

 Vasic was born in Brig-Glis and started playing football at Naters before joining Thun.
 He moved through the youth teams of Thun before debuting for their U21 squad in the 1.
 Liga, the fourth tier of the Swiss football league system, on 1 September 2018.
 On 25 May 2019, he was named in the first-team matchday squad for the first time, but did not receive playing time.
 Prior to the 2019–20 season, he signed a professional contract with Thun and was promoted to a permanent member of the first-team squad at the age of 18.
 He debuted in the Swiss Super League on 28 July 2019 in a 0–0 draw against Lugano.
 At the end of the 2019–20 season, Thun was relegated to the Swiss Challenge League after losing in the relegation play-offs against FC Vaduz.

 On 4 January 2022, Vasic was loaned to Naters until the end of the 2021–22 season.

+On 1 July 2025, Vasic signed with Biel-Bienne.